tbates/tbates.github.io/_posts/1980-06-15-twin-Cholesky.markdown

 )
 ```

-### 2. Make a twin model from the paths for one person
+### 2. Make a twin model based on the paths for one person

 ```r
 m1 = umxTwinMaker("myACE", paths, mzData = mzData, dzData= dzData)